gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_AzureRTOS_and_Azure_IoT_Central/README.md

 ### Step 4: Review the App Manifest

 1. Open the **app_manifest.json** file.
-2. Review the contents and note the **AllowedApplicationConnections** property setting that is populated with the Component ID of the FreeRTOS Real-Time application.
+2. Review the contents and note the **AllowedApplicationConnections** property setting that is populated with the Component ID of the Azure RTOS Real-Time application.

 ```json
 {